malakhovks/ken/README.md

 docker run --name ken -d -p 80:80 ken_image
 ```

-(to see the console output, attach to the container; to detach press Ctrl-c):
+(to see the console output, attach to the container; to detach press Ctrl+C):
 ```bash
 docker attach ken
 ```